-We write to you to express our strong opposition to the Government's proposal to cut social security payments by removing the Energy Supplement as part of the first order of business in the new Parliament.
-We urge the Australian Labor Party to vote against this measure.
+We write to you to express our strong opposition to your Government's proposal to cut social security payments as the first order of business in the new Parliament.

 A clear message from the reaction to the 2014 Budget and the 2016 Election was that the community expects budget measures to be fair and equitable.
 People are deeply concerned about growing inequality in Australia.
-It is therefore alarming that the Government is cutting social security payments to those on the lowest incomes by removing the Energy Supplement, including people struggling on Newstart, and at the same time proposing to cut taxes for those on higher incomes.
+It is therefore alarming that the Government is cutting social security payments to those on the lowest incomes in Australia by removing the Energy Supplement, including people struggling on Newstart, and at the same time proposing to cut taxes for those on higher incomes.